MohidFarhan/MohidFarhan.github.io/_posts/2026-01-31-The-Higgs-Boson.md

 F=\frac{\partial V}{\partial x}=kx
 $$

-So, the potential is another fundamental property of a field which dictates how particles behaves under its influence.
+So, the potential is another fundamental property of a field which dictates how particles behave under its influence.

 The incorporation  of potential introduces another feature of the framework, which is referred to as stability.
 Any object left to itself, wants to settle into a position where its energy is minimized.
 Picture a ball in a hilly area: given enough of a push, it would settle into the lowest point of the area and stay there.
 Mathematically: